-To reheat precooked bacon, I put it on low in a skillet for Bacon and Eggs or you can simply use at room temperature in a salad.
+To reheat precooked bacon, we put it on low in a skillet for Bacon and Eggs or you can simply use at room temperature in a salad.

 More bacon recipes:

-Make perfectly cooked bacon every time in your oven.
-This no-mess alternative to skillet fried bacon is a time and energy saver!
+Learn How to Cook Bacon in the Oven for perfectly cooked bacon every time.
+This fool-proof no-mess alternative to skillet fried bacon is a time and energy saver!

 - 12 slices *bacon

 Preheat oven to 400°F and line a large baking sheet with foil (makes for easier clean-up).

 If using, place a wire rack on top of the baking sheet, otherwise place a large parchment paper on top of the foil.